 Backup strategies and client connections

-However you can use the synchronous backup strategy with an Active/Passive configuration if both sites access different data sets, in which case there is no risk of deadlocks from concurrent writes.
+If multiple clients attempt to write to the same entry concurrently, and the backup strategy is synchronous (strategy=sync), then deadlocks occur.
+However, you can use the synchronous backup strategy with an Active/Passive configuration if both sites access different data sets, in which case there is no risk of deadlocks from concurrent writes.

 1.7.1.
 Concurrent writes and conflicting entries

 For example, client A writes to "k1" in LON at the same time that client B writes to "k1" in NYC.
 In this case, "k1" has a different value in LON than in NYC.
-After replication occurs, there is no guarantee which value for "k1" exists at which site.
+After replication occurs, there is no guarantee which value for "k1" exists at which cluster.

 To ensure data consistency, Infinispan uses a vector clock algorithm to detect conflicting entries during backup operations, as in the following illustration: